 - The European Weather Dependent Renewable fleet with a nominal nameplate output of ~253 Gigawatts contributes the equivalent of ~46 Gigawatts to the European Grid: giving a capacity percentage at about ~18% overall.

-- Comparative costs when accounting for capacity / load factors:
+- Comparative costs when accounting for capacity / load factors but not for intermittency and non-dispatchability:

 - 60 year life-time costs of Onshore wind power are about 7 times more expensive than Gas-fired generation.